Hacking-the-Cloud/hackingthe.cloud/content/terraform/terraform_enterprise_metadata_service.md

 If Terraform Enterprise is deployed to a VM from a cloud provider we may be able to access the instance metadata service and leverage those credentials for further attacks.

+"By default, Terraform Enterprise does not prevent Terraform operations from accessing the instance metadata service, which may contain IAM credentials or other sensitive data" ([source](https://www.terraform.io/enterprise/system-overview/security-model#restrict-terraform-build-worker-metadata-access))

 ## Remote (Code) Execution

 For many engineers, their first experience with Terraform was locally on their workstations.
 When they invoked a `terraform apply` or `terraform plan` all of that activity took place on the local machine (reaching out to cloud APIs, tracking state, etc.)